-The Nevada eviction forms are given to a tenant in accordance with NRS 40.280 whether they have broken a condition of their lease agreement due to not paying rent, other clause, or being it the end of a month to month tenancy.
-The landlord must give the form to the tenant either by personal service (face-to-face) with a witness, certificate of mailing (return receipt), or the service from a Sheriff or constable.
+The Nevada eviction forms are given to a tenant in accordance with NRS 40.280 whether they have broken a condition of their lease agreement due to not paying rent, lease violation, or being it the end of a month to month tenancy.
+Also known as a “Summary Eviction”, the landlord must give a Notice to Quit to the tenant either by personal service (face-to-face) with a witness, certificate of mailing (return receipt), or the service from a Sheriff or constable.
 Afterwards, if the tenant does not comply with the terms and either rejects the request to cure or fails to vacate, the landlord may follow through with an eviction action (See Process Handbook) in the Local Justice Court.

 Notices By Type